-The east gallery of the Museum is dedicated to quarterly temporary exhibitions.
 These exhibits deal with specific historical themes of local interest or focus on a type of collection in the Museum.
 Past exhibits include the history of the National Cherry Festival, handcrafted textiles, summer cottage memories, and vintage fashion.
-See calendar for what’s on display now and what will be coming in the future.
+Seasonal exhibits are displayed in the Rotunda, a signature architectural feature of Andrew Carnegie designed buildings.

 Native American Display

-An exhibition on the early Native Americans and the Anishnabek (Ottawa and Ojibwa) peoples.
-This display features a wigwam, Neolithic tools and adornments, basketry and beadwork.
+An exhibition on the early Native Americans and the Anishinabek (Ottawa and Ojibwa) people.
+This display features a wigwam, Neolithic tools and adornments, basketry and impressive beadwork.

 The Con Foster Collection

-When Con Foster decided to start the Museum back in the early 1930s, he set it upon himself to collect items related to the Native American cultures of the Midwest and also the pioneer days of Northwest Michigan.
+When Con Foster conceived the Museum back in the early 1930s, he set it upon himself to collect items related to the Native American cultures of the Midwest and also the pioneer days of Northwest Michigan.
 He traveled over 15,000 miles to collect hundreds of items.
 Since the Museum’s opening in 1935, over 10,000 artifacts, photographs and documents have been collected.

 - Native American baskets, rugs, stone tools, weapons and ornaments, copper arrowheads, beadwork, etc.

 - Tools – Blacksmith, carpentry, leather making, farming, logging and other types of equipment.

 - Decorative Arts – Ceramic, silver, and glass.